-- You can check out your local community sports and signup in a league or a class.
+- Check out your local community sports and signup in a league or a class.
 This is usually really cheap and it is super healthy.

-- You can start meeting your neighbors.
+- Start meeting your neighbors.
 This is a great way to make new friends and build a strong community.

-- You can visit a free museum or a local zoo.
+- Visit a free museum or a local zoo.
 Even paid exhibitions usually offer free entry on Sundays or on specific days of the month.

-- You can cook some meals in advance.
+- Cook some meals in advance.
 This can be for your work lunches or future dinners and it will save you money.

-- You can try a basic meditation technique like focusing on your breath.
+- Try a basic meditation technique like focusing on your breath.
 I recently tried the Calm app and really enjoyed it.

-- You can go on a wandering walk in your neighborhood or go hiking up in nature.
+- Go on a wandering walk in your neighborhood or go hiking up in nature.
 I find this is a great way to relax.

-- You can donate some unwanted things to a local charity.
+- Donate some unwanted things to a local charity.
 This is the opposite of shopping and it will help others!

 You might have noticed that throughout this whole list of things to do, none of them will get you into credit card debts and all of them will make you grow as a better person within your community.
 The whole purpose of leisure, whether it is spent shopping or walking in the park, is to make you happy right?
 Shopping must make you somewhat happy if so many Americans spend so much time at it.